 A circle was the most natural geometry; symbolic of the zodiac and the horizon line.
 The spokes of the circle were aligned to cardinal directions and solstice lines, with natural landmarks such as hills and mountains acting as points along these spokes to fix the cosmogram to the surrounding landscape.

 Einar is quick to point out the similarities worldwide; the Ceques and Huaca systems utilised by the Incans, for example, perfectly demonstrated this same mirroring between human civilization and the cosmos.

-Photo from Wikimedia, Creative Commons, by Oluf Bagge
+Photo from Wikimedia, Creative Commons, by Oluf Bagge.
+No edits made.

 So too does Stonehenge in England, the centre point of a circle whose spokes point directly to other spiritual centres surrounding it.
 In point of fact, the Landscape Cosmogram Theory can be accurately applied to positions across Europe, North Africa, South America and the Middle East.